mvechiato/meteorites/README.md

 ## setup

-Adjust your gps location into my_loc variable
+Adjust your gps location into my_loc

 ## Running